adaptui/react-native-tailwind/docs/radio.md

 Adapt UI provides three themes for the radio button with three sizes and five interaction states.

+It can be used when you want to set the selection from a series of option to only one.

 #### Simple Usage

 ```